lemoncheesecake/lemoncheesecake/README.md

 Using the default `project.py` file, fixtures will be loaded from the `fixtures` sub directory.

-# Suites hierarchy
+# Test suites hierarchy

-Sub suites can be declared in a suite in a lot of different ways:
+Sub test suites can be declared inside a test suite in a lot of different ways:

 - as classes in a suite module:
   ```python